Principles of Statistical Inference in Online Problems: Long-run Variance Estimation

-Assumption \ref{asum:stability} is known as the stability condition in \citet{wu2005}, which ensures that \(\sigma^2 < \infty\).
-Assumptions \ref{asum:winSums} and \ref{asum:winGen} regulate the behavior of a general window so that \hyperref[eq:genClass]{$\hat{\sigma}_n^2$} is guaranteed to be precise and accurate, respectively.
-These assumptions are easily verifiable once the window \(W_n(i,j)\) and the smoothing parameters \(s_n(i,j)\) and \(t_n(i,j)\) are specified.
-We emphasize that they are mild and satisfied by many windows and smoothing parameters.
-For instance, they hold under Definition \ref{def:winLASER}; see Corollary \ref{coro:consistency}.
-The next theorem shows the \(\mathcal{L}^{\alpha/2}\)-consistency of \hyperref[eq:genClass]{$\hat{\sigma}_n^2$}.
+Assumption \ref{asum:stability} is known as the stability condition in \citet{wu2005asymptotic}, which ensures $\sigma^2 < \infty$.
+Assumptions \ref{asum:winSums} and \ref{asum:winGen} regulate the behavior of a general window so that $\hat{\sigma}_n^2$ is guaranteed to be precise and accurate, respectively.
+These assumptions are mild and easily verifiable once $W_n(i,j)$, $s_n(i,j)$ and $t_n(i,j)$ are specified.
+For instance, they hold under Definition \ref{def:winLASER}.